The mobile app communicates with a dedicated server running on Raspberry Pi & Pisound via Bluetooth. It is called Pisound Control Server (

 sudo systemctl enable pisound-ctl

-The main customizable parts are the scripts in
+The main customizable parts are the scripts and .yml files in

 The scripts used by